 An International Criminal Court investigation of possible war crimes by US forces in Afghanistan is not "warranted or appropriate", the US state department has said after prosecutors in The Hague found initial grounds for such a probe.

-Elizabeth Trudeau, a state department spokesperson, said on Tuesday that the US was not a party to the Rome Statute that created the ICC and had not consented to its jurisdiction.
+Elizabeth Trudeau, a state department spokeswoman, said on Tuesday that the US was not a party to the Rome Statute that created the ICC and had not consented to its jurisdiction.

 She also said the US had a robust justice system able to deal with such complaints.